bignoldjordanF/knapsack-solver/README.md

 # ...

-from knapsack import KnapsackAllocation from solvers.genetic import genetic_algorithm_solver

 allocation: KnapsackAllocation = genetic_algorithm_solver(instance)
 print(allocation.knapsack)  # e.g. [0, 1]
 print(allocation.value)  # e.g. 11

 ```

-A file containing examples for generating a problem instance and using the solving algorithms can be found at ```src\example.py```.
+A file containing examples for generating a problem instance and using the solving algorithms can be found at ```example.py```.

 ## Binary Knapsack Problem